 Tips for your team: First, educate the client and stakeholders.
 Clearly explain why your team needs a schedule of implementation, a good bug base (4 & 5) and written detail specification (7).
 Clients’ money and time are involved so you need to make it “their thing”.
 Second, use good, real-time and stable collaborative tools like Google docs or Office 365.
 Do not use the attached office files (docx, xls) for circulating the project plan.
 Do not use email for task handling and bug tracking.
 They create knowledge silos.
 Do have a centralized system for all of your work items (JIRA, Basecamp, Trello, and Asana are good starting points for project management).
 Enable all of your docs and work items visible and editable for the whole team.

 Leonardo Da Vinci famously stated that projects are ⅔ planning and ⅓ executing.
 This is especially true for software projects.
 Due to their complexity, every function needs to be broken down and specified.
 As detailed as possible.
 But most importantly, stakeholders, clients, project managers and developers need to be in sync about what they are building!

 Tips for your team: Again, start with Google docs or some other collaborative tool that clients can access and comment upon.
-Organize in-house estimation sessions with your team on project specification prior to project start (right in the selling phase).
-Developers and managers need to work together on project specification.
+Organize in-house estimation sessions with your team on project specifications prior to project start (right in the selling phase).
+Developers and managers need to work together on project specifications.
 Use Team Playbook from Atlassian to properly plan various project discovery meetings and workshops.
 Some of them are useful to get you started and find your way of properly defining project specs: